 The Hermès logo was created after World War II.
 It is a direct nod to the company’s roots as a carriage accessories manufacturer for the aristocracy.
 As a luxury goods brand, the symbolism is pretty direct in that it wants its consumer to associate its natural-sourced products with high class, wealth, sophistication, and attention to detail.
 The reason for the bold orange might seem like a purposeful design decision in this day and age.
 It is so bold it had to be chosen to stand out from the competition.
 Instead, though, the design decision was forced upon the company by post World War II shortages that made their original color impossible.

 Gucci Brand History

 Gucci was founded in 1921 by Guccio Gucci when he was in his late 40’s.
 His father was an Italian leather worker and originally he wanted nothing to do with the family business.
 During his early life, Guccio left Italy and worked odd jobs abroad in London and Paris.
 While he was a lift attendant at the famous Savoy Hotel, he interacted with countless wealthy and famous individuals.
 He came to know their styles of dress and accessories very well during this time.
 He noticed in particular that these people had some of the most unique and interesting luggage designs.
-It is thought that this lead to his inspiration to finally take up the family business when he returned to Italy in his 40’s.
+It is thought that this lead to his inspiration to finally take up the family business when he returned to Italy in his 40’s and create his personal brand.
 Guccio went on to design luggage pieces, handbags, shoes, and many more fashion accessories.
 He became known for an incredible level of quality and craftsmanship.
 Guccio’s products have been seen on many wealthy individuals and celebrities over the years and this has helped reinforce the high profile status and luxurious image of Gucci.
 It is also rated as Italy’s highest selling fashion brand and valued currently at $14.9 billion.

 Gucci Logo Mark